EliLopez4774/Spotify-Charts-2023-EDA/README.md

 ![image](https://github.com/user-attachments/assets/9c4e0598-32f6-43c0-ae82-382903d0a762)

-Most are clumped at the bottom, meaning there are just not enough songs with higher acousticness that made it to the data set to be able to make an accurate assessment of its correlation.
+Most are clumped at the bottom, meaning there are just not enough songs with higher acousticness that made it to the data set to accurately assess or even make sense of their correlation.

+### Section F - Platform Popularity